Last updated: June 29, 2021

-Sirius Cove Reserve can easily be accessed by foot via the foreshore walking trail that connects places like Cremorne Point, Mosman Bay, Taronga Zoo, Bradleys Head and Chowder Bay.
+Sirius Cove Reserve can easily be accessed by foot via the foreshore walking trail that takes in places like Cremorne Point, Mosman Bay, Taronga Zoo, Bradleys Head and Chowder Bay.

-If you’re visiting the reserve and you feel like hiking, it’s best to head east towards Taronga Zoo and Bradleys Head.
-The starting point of this easy trail is located at the eastern end of the beach.
+If you’re visiting the reserve and feel like hiking, it’s best to head east towards Taronga Zoo and Bradleys Head.
+The starting point of this scenic trail is located at the eastern end of the beach.

 Just around the corner of Little Sirius Point is Whiting Beach, a small, south-facing strip of sand with densely vegetated slopes, right in front of Taronga Zoo.

-Continue the walking trail past Taronga Zoo Wharf and you’ll soon arrive at Athol Bay, another quiet beach that’s perfect for a refreshing swim or picnic.
+Continue the walking trail past Taronga Zoo Wharf and you’ll soon arrive at Athol Bay, another quiet and secluded beach.
 From Athol Bay, follow the beautiful Bradleys Head Walking Track ending at Bradleys Head.

-The foreshore walking trail doesn’t have to end here.
+The foreshore walking trail doesn’t have to end there though.
 If you still have energy you can continue all the way to Chowder Bay and Balmoral Beach.

 From Sirius Cove Reserve, you can also go the other direction, towards Mosman Bay and Cremorne Point.

 Follow Curlew Camp Road and look out for the sign that says “Curlew Camp Walk”.
-This walking trail takes you through quiet suburban streets to Mosman Bay and Cremorne Point.
+This walking trail goes through quiet suburban streets to Mosman Bay followed by Cremorne Point.

-The reserve has a small, designated parking area which tends to fill up quickly on summer days.
-Free street parking also available nearby.
+The reserve has a small parking area, but that fills up quickly on sunny days.
+Free street parking is available nearby.